-The rule of thumb for lighting a space like a designer is to ensure you have at least three of the four types of lighting mentioned above, in a room.
-For instance, in a kitchen you typically have ambient light (ex. pot lights), task lighting (ex. under cabinet lights), from there you should add another type.
-Whether it is pendant lights over the peninsula/island or accent lighting such a wall sconce or picture light.
+The rule of thumb for lighting a space like a designer is to ensure you have at least three of the four types of lighting mentioned above in a room.
+For instance, in a kitchen, you typically have ambient light (ex., pot lights), and task lighting (ex., under cabinet lights); from there, you should add another type.
+Whether it is pendant lights over the peninsula/island or accent lighting such as a wall sconce or picture light.
 This is what would make the space complete.

 Types of Ceiling Lights

 There are many different types of ceiling lights to use in your home.
-These are the 8 common types of ceiling lights that you will find when shopping for your space.
+These are the eight common types of ceiling lights that you will find when shopping for your space.

 Chandeliers have multiple light sources and add personality to a space and act as a focal point.
-Pendant lights are similar to chandeliers however they only have one source of light and are often smaller.
-Inverted pendant lights are similar to regular pendant lights and create atmosphere, perfect for ambient lighting with the light pointing upwards towards the ceiling.
+Pendant lights are similar to chandeliers; however, they only have one source of light and are often smaller.
+Inverted pendant lights are similar to regular pendant lights and create an atmosphere perfect for ambient lighting with the light pointing upwards towards the ceiling.

 Flush mount lights are flat against your ceiling and ideal for closets, hallways, and bathrooms.
-Semi-flush mount are another popular style however, they are similar to flush mount but they hang a few inches (4-8″) below the ceiling.
+Semi-flush mounts are another popular style; however, they are similar to flush mounts, but they hang a few inches (4-8″) below the ceiling.

-Recessed lights are recessed into the ceiling, and example would be pot lights or can lights.
+Recessed lights are recessed into the ceiling; examples are pot lights or can lights.
 Track lighting is a modern type of fixture which is ideal if you are trying to accent something or use as task lighting.
-Cove lights directs light up towards the ceiling from a cove, accenting the ceiling.
+Cove lights direct light up towards the ceiling from a cove, accenting the ceiling.

 Types of Wall Lights

-There are several types of wall lights that are used in design for light in addition to adding ambience and personality to a space.
+Several types of wall lights are used in design for light in addition to adding ambience and personality to a space.

-Picture Lights are designed to highlight a focal point in a space, whether it is art or a specific point on the wall but, they are not supposed to be a primary source of light for a space.
-Up lights are good for lighting up a larger space and this design directs towards the ceiling allowing the light to bounce off of the wall and ceiling.
-Down lights are used to illuminate the ground and therefore used outside for walkways.
+Picture Lights are designed to highlight a focal point in a space, whether it is art or a specific point on the wall, but they are not supposed to be a primary source of light for a space.
+Up lights are good for lighting up a larger space, and this design directs towards the ceiling allowing the light to bounce off of the wall and ceiling.
+Down lights are used to illuminate the ground and are therefore used outside for walkways.

-A Wallchiere is a mounted lamp that spreads light outwards as well as upwards and resemble a floor lamp mounted to the wall.
-Lantern style sconces look just like old fashion lanterns that are mounted on the wall for example, think of lanterns beside the front door of a house.
+A Wallchiere is a mounted lamp that spreads light outwards and upwards and resembles a floor lamp mounted to the wall.
+Lantern-style sconces look just like old fashion lanterns that are mounted on the wall, for example, think of lanterns beside the front door of a house.